Sell Annuity Payments

 In the face of an investment opportunity, large amounts of debt or unexpected medical expenses, selling part or all of your annuity may give you the financial freedom you need.

 Annuity owners invest in an annuity agreement for financial stability after retirement or as a trust to secure their families’ futures.
-But when life throws a curveball, selling annuity payments could be the short-term solution for long-term debt and unplanned expenses.
+But when life throws a curveball, annuity payments could be the short-term solution for long-term debt and unplanned expenses.
 If that’s the case, annuity owners have the option to sell some or all of their annuity payments for an immediate lump sum.

 Selling annuity payments could be the solution for an array of financial woes.
 Whether that includes buying a new house, paying for a new car, paying for college tuition or even balancing medical expenses, cashing out a portion of your annuity could be the solution to avoiding unnecessary debt.